 And the reality isn’t good.
 Whether you’re a Democrat or Republican, take a look at the numbers:

-Job growth has been slipping badly for three months.
+.
 Retail sales and factory orders are down two straight months.
 Real incomes are flat.
 Household wealth is way underwater from the housing collapse, dropping nearly 40 percent in the last three measured years.
 And GDP was an anemic 1.9 percent in the first quarter.
 Nearly all leading Wall Street economists are marking down their second-quarter estimates to 2 percent or less.

 But here’s the key point: 2 percent growth is not a recovery.
 Many economists would call it a growth recession.
 When you get that low there’s little margin for error.
 A shock from Europe, an inventory selloff in the U.S., or almost any unexpected event could push us back into negative territory for an official double-dip recession.

 The last saving grace for the U.S.?
 Business sales and profits are still trending higher, although GDP-measured profits did fall in the first quarter.
 That needs to be watched carefully.

 That said, a recent IBD poll shows that the number of households with at least one person looking for employment is 23 percent.
 That translates to 30 million people looking for work.
 That’s not a recovery.

 I can think of two major reasons for the latest economic stall—even inside an overall recovery rate that’s only half the normal pace of post-WW II recoveries.
 First is the deflationary impact of a sharp, nearly 10 percent rise in the exchange value of the dollar relative to the euro.

 That’s imparting a deflationary influence on the economy, where both import and producer prices have recently turned negative.
 The good side of commodity deflation is that oil and retail gas prices have fallen considerably; the bad side is that manufacturers may hold back production and that debtors have to climb out of deeper holes.